DePierre/bitly/README.md

 Botly
 =====

-Simple Willie module which automatically shortens the URL from the chanel.
+Simple Willie module which automatically shortens the URL from the channel if it doesn't fit inline.

 Dependencies
 ------------